-It is the aim of HPAS to be recognised by the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC).
-Primarily HPAS is designed to evaluate and assess applicants against the IBSC S-5 Standards with pathways and competency levels developed to reflect knowledge and experience.
+In April 2022, HPAS was formally recognised by the FIG/IHO/ICA International Board on Standards of Competence for Hydrographic Surveyors and Nautical Cartographers (IBSC).
+HPAS is designed to evaluate and assess applicants against the IBSC S-5 Standards with pathways and competency levels developed to reflect knowledge and experience.
 In addition, HPAS will support reciprocal mutual recognition agreements with the other individual schemes, such as the Canadian (ACLS) Scheme and the Australasian (AHSCP) scheme, already in place.